eriq-augustine/go-api/README.md

 type ValidateToken func(token string, log Logger) (userId int, userName string, err error)
 ```

-Authentication is controled on a per-ApiMethod basis using the auth parameter to ApiMethodFactory.NewApiMethod().
+Authentication is controlled on a per-ApiMethod basis using the auth parameter to ApiMethodFactory.NewApiMethod().
 If turned off, there will be no attempt to fetch a token or validate tokens.

 ## Constructing ApiMethods